UAS Takeoff and Landing Permit Instructions

 - Permits issued by the Port for UAS takeoffs and landings do not cover any other agencies' jurisdiction.
 Obtaining approval and/or permits from other agencies (such as the Long Beach Fire Department, Federal Aviation Administration, U.S. Coast Guard, etc.) is the applicant's responsibility.
 For a list of some of the other permitting agencies, click here.

-- Activities on leased areas in the Port require approval from the respective tenants.
+- Activities on leased areas in the Port and flights over leased or owned parcels require approval from the respective tenants and property owners.
 For a list of terminal operators, click here.
 For a Port directory, click here.

 - Please note that permission from Port tenants to takeoff and land a UAS within their leased facilities is not in lieu of a permit being issued by the Port.
 You must still apply for and obtain a permit from the Director of Security prior to conducting your activity.